 - Durgadas Ki Chhatri

 - Navagraha Mandir (Triveni)

 - Ram Janardhan Temple

 - Maulana Rumi Ka Maqbara

 How to Reach

-- By Air: Indore is the nearby airport to Ujjain and it is 52 kilometres far.
-There are severals national flights that fly from the main cities of India to Indore.
+- By Air: Indore is the nearest airport to Ujjain and it is 52 kilometers away.
+There are several national flights that fly from the main cities of India to Indore.

 - By Rail: The Nearest railway station is Ujjain.